Man-Q/CDV01_Career_Goals_Reflection_MAQJIY456_wf02401_GroupB_Maqoba-Jiyane_CDV01/README.md

         - Connecting with hiring managers and CEOs.
         - Developing and showcasing my work on Linkedin.
     - Include networking, mentorship, or educational opportunities.
+        - Get in touch with people already working on certain companies and find out how I can get in.

 ### Submission